VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 However for the first **Chastening Spear**, the delay between **Chastening Heat** and **Divine Spear** is shorter than for the second **Chastening Spear** (one auto-attack instead of two).
 Meaning that PLD and DRK can use Hallowed Ground and Living Dead to survive all 4 hits.

-<a id="SInception Formation"></a>*Alexander Prime* will cast **Inception Formation** then randomly teleport to the North or South edge, *Shanoa* will spawn on the opposite side of *Alexander Prime*. *Brute Justice* will always spawn to the West and *Cruise Chaser* to the East.
+<a id="SInceptionFormation"></a>*Alexander Prime* will cast **Inception Formation** then randomly teleport to the North or South edge, *Shanoa* will spawn on the opposite side of *Alexander Prime*. *Brute Justice* will always spawn to the West and *Cruise Chaser* to the East.
 Wherever *Alexander Prime* spawn will be considered as True North for this mechanic.
 Meaning that *Brute Justice* and *Cruise Chaser* position can be flipped.

 Four randoms players get the **Judgement Crystal** marker.
 The marked players will take positions to the opposite side of *Alexander Prime*.
 Have to player next the edge, and the other two players can use them as landmark to place their AoE.
 Here is the **Judgment Crystals** positions for both cases if *Alexander Prime* spawn on the other side: